United Way Programs

 Adopt a Family

 Adopt a Family provides gifts to children ages 0-18 over the holiday season.
 Adopters are matched with adoptees based on the number of children in a family.
 All participants in the program remain confidential.
-Program opens November 14, 2019.
+Program opens in for Adopters and registrations mid-November.

 Community Impact Coalition

-We have a community coat room where families are able to pick out a coat and cold weather accessories for each member of their family, free of charge.
-To receive or donate a coat visit our office during business hours.
+Our Coat Room is available at our office for families to pick out a coat and cold weather accessories for each member of their immediate family, free of charge.
+To receive or donate a coat visit office during the Coat Room hours.